-- Layout cable corridors to maximize log suspension and minimize surface disturbance to small areas of wet soil that occur in some thinning units. - Mulch or slash any skid trails on slopes over 35 percent. - Use existing landings wherever available, and design for stable cuts and fills to assure that no sediment from landings is delivered to stream courses. - Scatter slash to 80 percent ground cover on any wet areas disturbed by yarding. - Use all available tools in planning prescribed burning to avoid high severity fire on active landslides and other unstable areas.
+- Layout cable corridors to maximize log suspension and minimize surface disturbance to small areas of wet soil that occur in some thinning units. - Mulch or slash any skid trails on slopes over 35 percent.
+Slash or certified straw will be placed on them to achieve a 70-80 percent soil cover. - Use existing landings wherever available, and design for stable cuts and fills to assure that no sediment from landings is delivered to stream courses. - Scatter slash to 80 percent ground cover on any wet areas disturbed by yarding. - Use all available tools in planning prescribed burning to avoid high severity fire on active landslides and other unstable areas.
 This includes close coordination between fire and watershed personnel during field layout of burn units to identify unstable areas which are at risk of burning at high severity. - Maintain 60 percent tree canopy on units identified as having higher slope stability risk. - Close temporary roads.
-This includes removal of berms and fills, removal of any constructed stream crossing (none anticipated), tillage or scarification of compacted areas, waterbars, and slash or mulch cover of disturbed areas to 70 percent. - Any alternate new temporary road locations proposed during project implementation (not assessed during the planning phase) will be evaluated in the field by an Earth Scientist. - Coordination.
+This includes removal of berms and fills, removal of any constructed stream crossing (none anticipated), tillage or scarification of compacted areas, waterbars, and slash or mulch cover of disturbed areas to 70 percent. - Asbestos.
+The Forest Service will provide a description of health hazards from asbestos exposure and maps to contractors identifying areas that may have asbestos and suggest they may consider sealed cabs on their equipment.
+If timber haul routes change during project implementation, any additional roads would be checked against the bedrock map to determine if they are underlain by ultramafic rock, and the asbestos standards applied.
+Dust abatement is required on all roads underlain by ultramafic rocks, and it is recommended that masticators have positive-pressure climate-controlled sealed cabs. - Coordination.
 Following award of the contract for this project, personnel from earth science, timber administration, and fire will coordinate details of implementation, including protection of unstable areas during logging and burning activities.

 New Temporary Road Construction and Reopening of Former Logging Access Routes and Spurs.
 Clause CT 6.602 Special Erosion Prevention and Control (May 4, 1998) will be included in the Timber Sale Contract.
 This clause requires the purchaser to identify site-specific measures to be used to provide increased stability of cuts and fills in temporary road construction to protect water quality.
 Mitigation measures will be developed as appropriate.
-Any new road alignments added during the implementation phase will be reviewed by an earth scientist.
 The above guidelines also apply to the reopening of existing roads.
 On such roads, berms will be removed, and conditions that concentrate surface runoff would be eliminated.
 Following use, all temporary roads will be closed, fills removed from draws, and natural runoff patterns re-established (outsloping, dips, etc.).
-Dimensions on landings will be no larger than 0.5 acre for tractor and cable yarding, and no larger than 1.0 acre for helicopter.
+Dimensions on landings will be no larger than 0.5 acre for tractor and cable yarding.

 Silvicultural Prescriptions in Riparian Reserves.
 Draft silvicultural prescriptions for the various types of Riparian Reserve were developed for this project, and are displayed in Appendix A. These guidelines will be further refined by watershed, fisheries and vegetation management personnel during layout to assure effective application.
 However, the basic intent will not be modified.
 The goal for these prescriptions is to maintain hydrologic, geomorphic, and ecologic processes that directly affect standing and flowing water bodies such as lakes and ponds, wetlands, streams, stream processes, and fish habitats.
 No trees within the Riparian Reserve would be marked which would likely fall into the stream under natural conditions.
 These will be left on site to provide large wood in the future when they fall naturally, or are taken down by landslides.
 No dominant or pre-dominant trees would be removed from Riparian Reserves.